-- Receipt of the appraisal engagement letter from the client. - Defined the appraisal problem step 1 - The site inspection was conducted with an exterior drive by inspection only. - The appraiser did an inspection of the property. - I/we took the site area from plat maps and maps obtained from Realquest. - I/we took photographs of the exterior of the subject property. - Obtained the data submitted by the owner and Dataquick, City and County offices - Requested and did not receive a title report - Drove the subject site and surrounding neighborhood to review development trends and new projects in the area. - Contacted the planning department regarding the current zoning, land use, flood maps, earthquake maps, etc. and any zone changes in process.
+- Receipt of the appraisal engagement letter from the client. - Defined the appraisal problem step 1 - The site inspection was conducted with an exterior drive by inspection only from the street as we did not go on the site (water treatment facility) - The appraiser did an inspection of the property. - I/we took the site area from plat maps and maps obtained from Realquest. - I/we took photographs of the exterior of the subject property. - Obtained the data submitted by the owner and Dataquick, City and County offices - Requested and did not receive a title report - Drove the subject site and surrounding neighborhood to review development trends and new projects in the area. - Contacted the planning department regarding the current zoning, land use, flood maps, earthquake maps, etc. and any zone changes in process.
 In addition, we contacted other departments at the city or county. - Researched sale and listing data in the area.
-Database searches included Costar, Costar Properties, Loopnet, Dataquick, multiple listing services, Interflood, as well as broker interviews in the market. - -Researched the sales and listings in the subject market, pulled aerial photographs, plat maps, and then drove the comparable sales transactions. - Pulled improved sales, rental data, sales and lease trends, and cap rate data in the area of similar product and retained full data sheets in our files. - Documented the findings in this appraisal report. - Reviewed the appraisal report - Reviewed the approaches utilized and concluded the appraisal with an "opinion of value" - Printed hard-copies of the appraisal report and a PDF copy of the appraisal report - On August 3, 2020, I/we were given maps by a civil engineer which reflected different parcel sizes and I/we incorporated these maps into the appraisal report and issued a revised report.
+Database searches included Costar, Costar Properties, Loopnet, Dataquick, multiple listing services, Interflood, as well as broker interviews in the market. - -Researched the sales and listings in the subject market, pulled aerial photographs, plat maps, and then drove the comparable sales transactions. - Pulled improved sales, rental data, sales and lease trends, and cap rate data in the area of similar product and retained full data sheets in our files. - Documented the findings in this appraisal report. - Reviewed the appraisal report - Reviewed the approaches utilized and concluded the appraisal with an "opinion of value" - Printed hard-copies of the appraisal report and a PDF copy of the appraisal report